ABOUT US

 Patti Stancarone moved to Jackson in 2000 after a year-long vacation.
 During this sabbatical, she and her late husband Joe Albracht visited numerous national parks & ski resorts throughout the US and Canada and accomplished one of her lifetime goals, to ski 100 days in a single season.
 Patti was formerly a Sr. Relationship Manager for First Western Trust, responsible for partnering with business clients on all aspects of financial needs.
 Prior to banking, she spent the majority of her career in NYC working as a System Project Manager for TIAA-CREF and the NYC Mayor’s Office of Operations under R. Giuliani.
 She earned her BS in Business/Finance from the College of Staten Island (CUNY).
 In addition, she has served on several local non-profit boards, including Womentum and WIDC Frontier CDC.
 She is currently on the board of the JH Land Trust.

-Susie Temple: Susie to move from Texas to Wyoming in 1998.
-Growing up, she spent summers on horseback in the valley, experiences that lodged the park as a lodestar in her life.
+Susie Temple grew up in Texas and spent summers on horseback in the valley, experiences that lodged the park as a lodestar in her life.
 After studying at The Lawrenceville School and attending college at Duke University, she earned her master's degree in English from The University of Texas at Austin, returning to the Tetons during summer breaks.
 With her master's degree in hand, she finally migrated West, settling permanently in Wilson.
-As a local business owner, helming Jackson Hole Book Trader and Wilson Book Gallery—she now feels compelled by the local confluence of community and place, epitomized so eloquently in the advocacy of the Grand Teton National Park Foundation.
-Living in Wilson with her husband and three children (her daughter spent 2 summers as a member of the Youth Conservation Program), she spends warm months hiking and camping in the park, and winters cozied up with books.
+As a local business owner—helming Jackson Hole Book Trader and Wilson Book Gallery - she now feels compelled by the local confluence of community and place, epitomized so eloquently in the advocacy of the Grand Teton National Park Foundation.
+Living in Wilson with her husband and three children (her daughter spent two summers as a member of the Youth Conservation Program), she spends warm months hiking and camping in the park, and winters cozied up with books.

 Gregg Ward retired from United Technologies in 2015 as Senior Vice President for Global Government Relations.
 He led UTC’s federal, state, and international government affairs activities.
 From 2000 to 2008, Ward held the position of Senior Vice President, Government Affairs, for the Siemens Corporation.
 Ward has also served as Assistant Secretary, Congressional and Intergovernmental Affairs at the U.S. Department of Energy and Director of Congressional Affairs for the Environmental Protection Agency.
 He currently serves on the Board of the USO and the Good Samaritan Mission.
 Gregg and his wife, Cathy live full time in Jackson Hole.